Garmin Forerunner 255 vs 955: Which Running Watch Should You Choose

 So we’re done comparing the Garmin Forerunner 255 vs 955.
 Which one should you choose?

 Training readiness and real time stamina seem like novelties to an extent.
-By themselves, I don’t know that they justify a $100 increase.
+By themselves, I don’t know that they justify the extra cash.
 But maybe you think otherwise.
 Combined with the physical differences and upgrades, they make the watch “better” – and if you want the latest and greatest technology you might as well get the better watch.

 And if you’re wondering if there’s a different Garmin out there that’s right for you, check out this guide to picking the right Garmin Forerunner.
 It may be that you can save some money with a previous generation Forerunner, or you might not need all the features on the higher end watches.